privacysandbox/protected-auction-services-docs/key_value_service_cost.md

 # Introduction

-The Key Value service is developed with the same underlying technologies as the Bidding and Auction services.
+[The Key Value service](https://github.com/privacysandbox/protected-auction-key-value-service/tree/main) is developed with the same underlying technologies as the Bidding and Auction services.
 Both systems have similar deployment and trust models and the general cost structures of the two are therefore similar.
 This explainer begins by quoting the [background section](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_cost.md#background) of the Bidding and Auction services.
 Various components and cost factors may also overlap with the Bidding and Auction services and similar quotations may be used to reflect the consistency.
 Quoted texts use italic style.
 Differences between the Key Value Server and Bidding and Auction Services are highlighted in red in quoted texts.

 # Background

-“_[<font color="red">The Key Value service </font>](https://github.com/privacysandbox/protected-auction-key-value-service/tree/main) runs in supported [Trusted Execution Environments (TEE)](https://github.com/privacysandbox/fledge-docs/blob/main/trusted_services_overview.md#trusted-execution-environment) provided by AWS and GCP.
+“ ${\color{red}The}$ ${\color{red}Key}$ ${\color{red}Value}$ ${\color{red}service}$ _runs in supported [Trusted Execution Environments (TEE)](https://github.com/privacysandbox/fledge-docs/blob/main/trusted_services_overview.md#trusted-execution-environment) provided by AWS and GCP.
 In this document, the Privacy Sandbox team explores the various factors that affect the cost of such a deployment and how these can be mitigated._

 _There are different tradeoffs when provisioning this system like [QPS](https://en.wikipedia.org/wiki/Queries_per_second), acceptable latency, regional failover etc. Providing estimates for all combinations is impossible, and a lot depends upon the choice the ad tech makes, the tradeoffs that are considered etc._